-The Arsonist is a person with an obsessive preoccupation with fire setting.
+Theis a person with an obsessive preoccupation with fire setting.
 These individuals often have developmental histories filled with sexual and physical abuse.
-Common among serial arsonists is the proclivity to be loners, have few peers, and absolutely fascinated by fire and fire setting.
+Common among is the proclivity to be loners, have few peers, and absolutely fascinated by fire and fire setting.
 Serial arsonists are highly ritualistic and tend to exhibit patterned behaviors as to their methodologies for setting fires.

 Preoccupied by fire setting, Arsonists often fantasize & fixate upon how to plan their fire setting episodes.
 Once their target is set ablaze, some arsonists experience sexual arousal and proceed with masturbation while watching.
 Despite their pathological and ritualistic patterns, the serial arsonist feels pride in his actions.

 Thanatophilia, Necrophilia and Necrologies all define the same type of disordered person.
 These are people, and they do exist, who have a sexual attraction to corpses.
-The Diagnostic and Statistical Manual of Mental Disorders, by the American Psychiatric Association, classifies necrophilia as a paraphilia.
-A paraphilia is a biomedical term used to describe a person’s sexual arousal and preoccupation with objects, situations or individuals that are not part of normative stimulation and may cause distress or serious problems for the person.
+The, by the American Psychiatric Association, classifies necrophilia as a paraphilia.
+A is a biomedical term used to describe a person’s sexual arousal and preoccupation with objects, situations or individuals that are not part of normative stimulation and may cause distress or serious problems for the person.
 Hence, a Necrophile’s paraphilia is sexual arousal by an object, a deceased person.

 Experts who have compiled profiles of Necrophiles indicate they have tremendous difficulty experiencing a capacity for being intimate with others.
 For these people, sexual intimacy with the dead feels safe and secure rather than sexual intimacy with a living human.
 Necrophiles have divulged in interviews feeling a great sense of control when in the company of a corpse.
 A sense of connection becomes secondary to the primary need for perceived control.

-Sexual assault, rape, humiliation and torture are often involved during the course of their murders.
+, , humiliation and are often involved during the course of their murders.
 Experts at the Federal Bureau of Investigations have outlined other motivations in addition to anger, rage, attention seeking, thrill seeking and monetary gain.
 Often, serial killers exhibit similar patterns in their choice of victims, how they murder their targets, and methods for disposal of the body.
-Criminal experts trained in behavioral analysis concur serial killers have a history of significant emotional, behavioral and social pathology.
+Criminal experts trained in behavioral analysis concur serial killers have a history of significant emotional, behavioral and .
 Although not absolute, serial killers tend to be loners who experience difficulty engaging in functional relationships.

 The serial arsonist may not assault other people or find gratification from being a human predator as does the serial killer, but he actually experiences joy and elation from his fire setting.
 In addition to joy, he feels a sense of accomplishment from the devastation he has caused.
 His episodes of fire setting are extremely dangerous given he can cause harm to others, but the goal of inflicting pain or bodily harm is not his modus operandi.